Check it off your list. #BeAZag

 Technology Information for New Students

 Planning on bringing your devices or new technology with you to campus?
-Review the techonology recommendations and requirements from the ITS Office.
+Review the technology recommendations and requirements from the ITS Office.